postmodern/dm-is-checksumed/README.md

 ## Description

-A DataMapper plugin which adds checksum properties to a Model, associated with other properties.
+A DataMapper plugin which adds checksum properties to a Model, referencing other properties.

 ## Features

 * Uses sha256
 * Allows unique and non-unique checksums.
+* Automatically substitutes in checksums in queries to avoid expensive queries.
+* Works with `first_or_create` and `first_or_new`.

 ## Examples